 As you might expect, while expedited delivery is faster, it’s also more expensive.
 Be sure to clarify these costs with your shipper before you commit to them.

-Unlike a local move, where you often know the exact location of your shipment at all times, long distance moves are more complicated due to time and distance involved.
+Unlike a local move, where you often know the exact location of your shipment at all times, long-distance moves are more complicated due to the time and distance involved.

 It’s extremely common for customers not to know where their shipment is actually located during transit.
 This can add additional frustration to your move because you don’t know when to expect your shipment to arrive!